 We rely on you as the pet owner to help us understand what types of changes your pet is experiencing.
 Any notes you make about changes in your pet’s eating habits, overall behavior, and temperament can be really helpful for us in treating your senior pet.

-We usually recommend that senior pets get total senior pet wellness exams two times per year.
+We usually recommend that senior pets get total senior pet wellness exam once or twice a year depending on your pet's specific health needs.
 During the exam our vet will examine your cat or dog from nose to nail, watching out for both existing and emerging issues.

 If your pet is due for vaccinations or other basic preventative care, we can administer those during the pet senior wellness exam.
-If our mobile vet notices any cause for concern, your pet may need tests like blood tests, fecal tests, or urinalysis to diagnose issues.
+If Dr Sidorsky notices any cause for concern, your pet may need tests like blood tests, fecal tests, or urinalysis to diagnose issues.